-All standards are internally assessed.
+The assessments are based around 2 internally assessed standards and 2 external based achievement standards all worth 5 credits.
 Many of the units are based around a practical activity, but the assessment is primarily written or verbally assessed.
 Students need to have a good grasp of English to perform well in the course.
 Many of the Achievement Standards require students to perform specific physical skills.
 Time will be given for students to bring their skill base up to appropriate levels.